-4. Recommendations
+Section 4.
+Recommendations

 - Spread programming efforts throughout the academic year - Survey students annually related to AOD issues.
 Research and recommend costeffective needs assessment method. - Charge a team with reviewing inactive drug testing program for students receiving institutional aid - Charge a team with oversight of the AOD prevention efforts including programming and assessment.
 The team should include a cross-section of employees from invested departments, including staff, faculty, and student representation.
-An appropriate budget should be assigned to support actions. - Include a link to the Annual Notification documentation in the electronic versions of the following documents: - Employee Handbook - Student Handbook - Student Housing Handbook Book - Possibly other department handbooks - Revise Policy 1126 Drug-Free Environment, revise or eliminate AOD policies and associated procedures and statements that have been deemed to be redundant.
-(Policy revision completed 11.14.18.
-The Annual Notification, Barton website, Policy and Procedures website, and the Biennial Review have been updated.) - Replace revised version of Policy 1126 Drug-Free Environment in the Annual Notification document - Review publications including Employee Handbook, Student Handbook, Housing Handbook to ensure alignment and agreement with current AOD policies and procedures - Inform departments and programs that publish handbooks of policy, procedure, or statement revisions
+An appropriate budget should be assigned to support actions. - Include a link to the Annual Notification documentation in the electronic versions of the following documents: - Employee Handbook - Student Handbook - Student Housing Handbook Book - Possibly other department handbooks - Review publications including Employee Handbook, Student Handbook, Housing Handbook to ensure alignment and agreement with current AOD policies and procedures - Inform departments and programs that publish handbooks of policy, procedure, or statement revisions

-5. Violations and Sanctions
+Section 5.
+Violations and Sanctions